sabeehtaqi/projects/sabeehtaqi/README.md

 #### Documentation

-Add the following content to the README.md in your repo.

-1. 1 or 2 sentences describing overall project goals, e.g., interactive tool?, hypothesis test?
-(0% complete)
-2. Attribution and links to all data sources (0% complete)
+##### Add links to all data sources

-    * describe parameters used in census.gov API query
-3. Extremely brief description of all pre-processing (0% complete)
+Data were downloaded in excel format.
+Several columns were not useful so the data were refined and converted to CSV

 #### Technical